 Memphis – Tennessee Association of Blind Athletes will host a beep kickball tournament on Saturday, October 6, at 4791 Williow Road, 38115.
 Contact Lovell Pratcher at email@example.com or 901-335-0689 for more information.

 Dallas – Anytime Fitness North Dallas will host an event focused on helping blind and visually impaired participants learn how to move faster, build strength and balance, and even train like a Paralympic athlete.
 The program includes group training, navigating the gym and nutritional coaching to maximize your success.
 Join Anytime Fitness on Saturday, October 6, from 12pm to 2pm at 18216 Preston Road, 75252.
 Click here for the event flyer.
 Contact Paul Shields at firstname.lastname@example.org or 214-435-6190 to attend.

 Spokane – ParaSport Spokane will host a track & field and para-Nordic clinic on October 6 in honor of NBSD at 10201 E 9th Ave., Spokane, WA 99206.
 Interested participants should contact Teresa Skinner at email@example.com or 509-999-6466 to register.

 Spokane – Sports 4 the Blind will host a NBSD event on October 6 at 11:00 a.m.
 Participants will have an opportunity to learn and play beep baseball, kickball and blind soccer.
 The event is open to the public and free to attend.
-Visit www.sports4theblind.org for more information.
+Visit www.sports4theblind.org or their Facebook Event for more information.